muhammadali-msc/LoanApprovalPrediction/README.md

 6. Setting up the mongodb server connection and testing.
 7. Pushing the dataset in json format into mongodb by using push_data.py
 8. Allowing Network Accesss in MongoDB Altas
-9. Initialize the data ingestion config
+9. Initialize the data ingestion config to define the file path and developing the data ingestion pipeline
+10. Initialize the data validation config to define the file path and developing the data validation pipeline, Checking Data Schema and Drift Report for Columns
 ### Installing Packages:
 1. python.exe -m pip install --upgrade pip
 2. pip install -r requirements.txt